-- Work as a contributing writer at Mt.
-Lebanon Magazine, where I’ve covered a variety of local topics, including education, sports and the arts.
+- Continue to work as a contributing writer at Mt.
+Lebanon Magazine, where I cover a variety of local topics, including education, sports, and the arts.

 - Wrote a weekly television column that was published in The Herald — a daily newspaper based in Rock Hill, S.C., with a circulation of 30,000 — from 2004 to 2008.

-- Have contributed three essays to BenBella Books’ Smart Pop series of books on pop culture, including Batman Unauthorized (2008), Webslinging: Unauthorized Essays on Your Friendly Neighborhood Spider-Man (2007) and Finding Serenity: Anti-Heroes, Lost Shepherds and Space Hookers in Joss Whedon’s Firefly (2005).
+- Have contributed three essays to BenBella Books’ Smart Pop series of books, including Batman Unauthorized (2008), Webslinging: Unauthorized Essays on Your Friendly Neighborhood Spider-Man (2007), and Finding Serenity: Anti-Heroes, Lost Shepherds and Space Hookers in Joss Whedon’s Firefly (2005).

 Employed full time as a captioner for a number of high-profile television shows.
 Duties included transcribing audio from various programs, editing scripts for spelling and grammatical accuracy, and using VITAC proprietary software to program the proper timing and placement for captioning.

-Managed entire editorial department, including reporters, columnists and freelancers for a newspaper covering both the North Carolina and South Carolina sides of Lake Wylie, located adjacent to Charlotte, N.C.
-Edited all copy that appeared in the paper, designed every page, assigned stories, wrote editorials and worked to promote the Lake Wylie Pilot and increase readership.
-Redesigned the paper in the fall of 2002 to make it more attractive and user-friendly.
+Managed editorial department for a weekly newspaper covering both the North Carolina and South Carolina sides of Lake Wylie, located adjacent to Charlotte, N.C.
+Edited all copy, designed every newspaper page, assigned stories, wrote editorials, and worked to increase readership.

-Managed news department for the highly-respected South Carolina weekly, located just a few miles south of Charlotte, N.C.
-Coordinated story assignments, edited copy and instructed reporters on writing techniques.
-Designed every page of an attractive, informative and easy-to-read newspaper.
-Authored “Life from the Cheap Seats,” a popular weekly opinion column.
+Managed news department for the South Carolina weekly, located just south of Charlotte, N.C.
+Coordinated story assignments, edited copy, and instructed reporters on writing techniques.
+Designed every page of the newspaper.
+Authored a popular weekly opinion column.